-Dany Lousky, the little boy who emigrated to Israel from Morocco as a Jewish refugee, enlisted in the military and served in the Israeli intelligence corps.
+Dany Lousky immigrated to Israel from Morocco as a Jewish refugee when he was a young boy.
+At eighteen, he enlisted in the military and served in the Israel’s Intelligence Corps.

-He was a businessman and held the position of CEO in public finance companies in Israel, and project manager of a national project under the leadership of Yitzchak Rabin, the serving prime minister of Israel.
+He held various leadership position in the business world, including as CEO in public finance companies in Israel.
+He also served as Project Manager of a national project under the leadership of Yitzchak Rabin, the acting Prime Minister of Israel at the time.

 Dany left the world of business and devoted himself to the study of the wisdom of the Kabbalah, where he spent seven years studying under the guidance of leading Kabbalah teachers of our generation.

-He has written 18 books, inspired by TheBook of Creation, the great book which speaks ofthe secrets of life.
+He has written Dozens of books, inspired by TheBook of Creation, the great book which speaks ofthe secrets of life.

 Over the course of 30 years of research,